 STEP ONE: Routine Maintenance

-Having your routine maintenance at the start of every Spring/Summer will ensure there are no electrical problems with your AC.
+Completing routine AC maintenance at the start of every Spring/Summer will ensure there are no electrical problems with your unit.
 A trained professional can also ensure that your AC is charged with the correct amount of Refrigerant.
 Having both your electrical components and your refrigerant at the correct levels makes sure your AC is overworking itself.
 When either of those things starts to deteriorate your AC will run (work) harder to cool your home.
 Electrical components failing will ensure that your AC won’t even start to start cooling your home!

 STEP TWO: Cleaning The Unit